 Key Stage 3

-Throughout KS3, pupils are prompted to think about their strengths, interests and employability skills through completion of the STEPS booklets.
-These booklets will also encourage pupils to consider their future career options.
-Throughout the academic year, dedicated Learning Family time will be utilised to complete these booklets and to enable discussions about careers to take place regularly.
+Throughout KS3, pupils are prompted to think about their strengths, interests and employability skills through lesson teaching.
 All pupils will complete a comprehensive ‘Aspirations survey’ which provides an insight into their current thoughts and knowledge in many areas related to their future options.
 This allows the Careers Leader to ensure the careers programme is fit for purpose and relevant to all pupils.

 By the end of Key Stage 3, all pupils will have:

 - A better understanding of the full range of 14-19 opportunities for progression.